yabloky/komodo/docsite/docs/intro.md

 With Komodo you can:

- - Connect all of your servers, and alert on CPU usage, memory usage, and disk usage.
+ - Connect all of your servers, alert on CPU usage, memory usage, and disk usage, and connect to shell sessions.
- - Create, start, stop, and restart Docker containers on the connected servers, and view their status and logs.
+ - Create, start, stop, and restart Docker containers on the connected servers, view their status and logs, and connect to container shell.
  - Deploy docker compose stacks.
 The file can be defined in UI, or in a git repo, with auto deploy on git push.
  - Build application source into auto-versioned Docker images, auto built on webhook.
 Deploy single-use AWS instances for infinite capacity.
  - Manage repositories on connected servers, which can perform automation via scripting / webhooks.